5T33Z0/OC-Little-Translated/S_System_Updates/README.md

 ## Limitations

-Since the fix utilizes virtualization capabilies only supported by macOS Big Sur 11.3 and newer (XNU Kernel 20.4.0+) you can't use it in macOS Catalina and older.
+Since the fix utilizes virtualization capabilities only supported by macOS Big Sur 11.3 and newer (XNU Kernel 20.4.0+) you can't use it in macOS Catalina and older.

 But since the issue only started to occur on Big Sur and newer, it's not really an issue on older versions of macOS – unless you have to use `-no_compat_check` or added bit 5 to your `csr-active-config`, of course.